 Having trust in the person you are bailing out is crucial when making the decision to become their indemnitor.
 This is what you are known as when bailing someone out of jail.

-What can you do when someone out on bail skips court:
+What can you do when someone you bailed out of jail skips court

-What to do if the person skips court?
+What to do if the person out on bail skips court?

 If there is a legitimate reason for them not showing up, you will not be liable as long as the court issues a new date and/or vacates any warrant issued for the failure to appear.